geomagpy/magpy/README.md

         print(" Datatype after select_timerange:", type(ar))
         print(" Timesteps after _select_timerange:", len(ar[0]))

-Inversly you can drop a certain time range out of the data set by
+Inversely you can drop a certain time range out of the data set by

         ddata = data.remove(starttime='2018-08-02T08:00:00', endtime='2018-08-02T09:00:00')

-Please note that the remove command currently removes one point before starttime and endtime.
-This behavior will be corrected in a future version.
+Please note that the remove command removes all timesteps including the given starttime and endtime.

 Finally you can trim the given stream also by percentage or amount.
 This is done using the `cut`method and its options.
 By default `cut` is using percentage.
 The following command will cutout the last 50% of data